Doctors Note Logo

 • Daily self-care and regular follow-up help you stay on track.

 If you suspect you have burning tongue syndrome or your symptoms change, don't hesitate to speak to a doctor.
-For non-urgent guidance, a Medically approved LLM Symptom Checker Chat Bot can help you understand your symptoms and decide on the best course of action.
+For a convenient way to assess your symptoms and get guidance on next steps, try Ubie's AI-powered symptom checker to understand what might be causing your discomfort.
 Always reach out immediately if you face serious or life-threatening issues—professional medical care is essential.

 (References)